incitron/incitron_docs/command-line-interface.md

 ## Config File Specification
 ----------

-This page describes the JSON format used by the command-line interface version of incitron for configuring an optimisation run.
+This section describes the JSON format used by the command-line interface version of incitron for configuring an optimisation run.
 Note that both the input data and configuration are contained within the same JSON file.